jlfaucher/executor/sandbox/jlf/docs/NamedArguments/NamedArguments-Spec.md

 -----------------------

 The information directory contains:
-NAMEDARGUMENTS: a directory of the method's named arguments
+`NAMEDARGUMENTS`: a directory of the method's named arguments